LATHAM SHINDER

 —SING IN YOUR OWN VOICE

-Whoever you choose to lend a hand, don’t let anything keep you from telling your story.
+Whatever ghost writing service you choose to lend a hand, don’t let anything keep you from telling your story.

 Picasso was a terrible colorist.
 Hemingway couldn’t write like everyone else.
 Bob Dylan can’t sing.
 But that didn’t stop any of them.